MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-IDontKnow266/README.md

 - We used smooth scrolling to help the scrolling appear less jittery.
 There are also highlighted links that have a hover element.

 ![Table](/images/Common%20Fate%20-%201%20-%20COMP%202511.png)

+**document the category of issues that you identified through the manual and automated analysis above**

+**What kinds of changes did you have to make (I do not want a list here).
+Generalize the types of issues that you created when building your website, and then the general type of changes that you made to resolve those issues.**

+- In the Automated Analysis I got Contrast Errors and I made the colors a little brighter to fix those errors.

+- I also got a Fieldset alert and I added the correct fieldset tags to the forms.

+**How do these accessibility changes connect with the Gestalt principles we discussed earlier this semester?**

+- Improving the contrast helps the users of the websites focus on important elements, which supports figure and similarity.
+When I used fieldset to group together elements this follows proximity and makes content easier to follow.